Cuidado con el ángel (2008 TV series): Plot

 Marichuy gets back but discovers Juan Miguel is engaged to Blanca and is heartbroken.
 She knows she lost Leopardo for coming back to help Juan Miguel so she doesn't know what to do and decides to pursue acting (having previously acted before hiding out in the farm).
 She starts working as a theater actress to support herself and her child, as well as Candelaria.
-Leopardo comes looking for her and turns out he is friends with Juan Miguel and they talk about their great love for a woman not knowing it is the same woman.
-At some point they discover Marichuy and Lirio are the same woman and Juan Miguel discovers he has a son with Marichuy.
-Many things happens but at the end of this stage of the novela Leopardo and Blanca get together and Marichuy goes blind after a bullet hits her in her head, luckily doesn't die.
+Leopardo comes looking for her and it turns out he is friends with Juan Miguel and they talk about their great love for a woman not knowing it is the same woman.
+At some point, they discover Marichuy and Lirio are the same woman and Juan Miguel discovers he has a son with Marichuy.
+Many things happen but at the end of this stage of the novela, Leopardo and Blanca get together and Marichuy goes blind after a bullet hits her in her head.
+Luckily,she doesn't die.

 Unfortunately, this is not enough for Marichuy and Juan Miguel to finally get together.
 Many other things happens in the novela, like; Marichuy losing her kid, Marichuy finding out she is a Velarde and forgiving her parents (after many episodes of hating them), Juan Miguel becoming an eye surgeon, Juan Miguel pretending to be someone else to be close to Marichuy since she is blind, and Juan Miguel giving Marichuy her sight back through a surgery.
-At the end, Juan Miguel and Marichuy finally get married again living happily ever after with their two kids.
+At the end, Juan Miguel and Marichuy finally get married again, living happily ever after with their two kids.